-D. Critical Data Element Validation - Dental Service Procedures Codes
+D. Critical Data Element Validation - Sealant and Tooth Number Codes

 Data Extraction.
-For the second component of validation, assessing whether specific domains of care performed are accurately captured by claims data, chart abstraction forms were developed by the research team.
-The specific domains of care evaluated were clinical oral evaluations, topical fluoride, sealants, and restorations.
+For the second component of validation, assessing whether the specific preventive service of sealant placement and associated tooth type coding are accurately captured by claims data, chart abstraction forms were developed by the research team.
 The chart abstraction forms and process were reviewed and approved by the DQA R&D Committee.
 Claims data were validated against dental records by comparing the dental records to the codes in the claims data for a randomly selected date of service.
 Prior to conducting the reviews, a sample of 30 records from prior encounter data validation activities was used to test the data abstraction tool and refinements were made accordingly.
 During the chart abstraction testing process, the RHITs met with the research team, which included two dentists (including a pediatric dentist), to review questions about interpreting the records.
 They then evaluated the 414 dental records using the data abstraction form.
 The results were recorded in an Access database.
-Specifically, the chart abstracting process involved identifying and recording whether there was any evidence of each of the four different types of services (oral evaluations, topical fluoride, sealants, and restorations) during the visit.
-The programming team extracted data from the administrative claims data for the same members and dates of service, recording the presence or absence of CDT codes corresponding to each of these service categories.
+Specifically, the chart abstracting process involved identifying and recording whether there was any evidence of sealants applied to the teeth during the visit.
+If there was evidence of sealant placement, the RHITs then recorded whether sealants were applied to the child's permanent first molar, permanent second molar, and/or "other" tooth type.
+If there was no indication of the tooth to which the sealant was applied, the tooth number field was coded as "indeterminate."
+The programming team extracted data from the administrative claims data for the same members and dates of service, recording the presence or absence of CDT code D1351 (sealants); and, when D1351 was present, recording the associated tooth number (or noted as missing).
+Permanent first molars were identified in the claims data as tooth numbers 3, 14, 19, and 30; permanent second molars were identified as tooth numbers 2, 15, 18, and 31.
 The data files from the record review team and the programming team were merged into a single data file.